 When we talk about travel in Massachusetts, all of the attention goes to Boston and Cape Cod.
 But you would be remiss if you didn’t consider a visit to the Berkshires, since it is easily the most beautiful part of the state.
 Personally, the fall is my favorite time to visit.
 The crisp mountain air is perfect for hiking and the foliage is beautiful.

 There is so much to do in the Berkshires!
-Many activities that you wouldn’t think would be appropriate for kids are actually quite family friendly.
-I was pretty terrified of my kids running through a gilded age mansion, but they were welcome with open arms.
+Many activities that you wouldn’t think would be appropriate for kids are actually quite family-friendly.
+I was pretty terrified of my kids running through a gilded age mansion, but they were welcomed with open arms.
 We had such an amazing time that we kept extending our trip.
 In the end, we spent four action packed days completing the list below.

 Here is our ultimate list of what to do in the Berkshires organized by town.
 This route starts at the southern part of the state and works it’s way north.

 Hike to Bash Bish Waterfall